Titanium-Birch/SFTPWrangler/README.md

 There's also code that pulls files from other sources, such as REST APIs, though the most interesting part of this repo is the SFTP flow.
 Nowadays we would use DLT to load data from REST APIs instead of how it's done here.

+### What are the security risks?

+We believe the risks are lower than trying to operate SFTP servers oneself directly.
+See the [threat model](./threat-modeling/THREAT_MODEL.md) for details.

 ### Flowchart

 ```mermaid